hossein5inq/workwell/docs/ui-components.md

 - `value` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the value of the assistive text

+### setHeader

+This function adds a header to the textarea, the same header-like as the list can have (iOS-only).
+For Android, it will also work as the setPlaceholder method.

+- `text` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the value of the header

 ### setMaxLength

 This function sets the textarea's maximum length.

 - `maxLength` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** the maximum length of the textarea

+### setRequired

+This function makes the textarea required or not (this will add an assistive-text on Android Textareas and only an asterisk on iOS Textareas).

+- `required` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** the boolean to set the requirement of the textarea

 ### setPlaceholder